ni-kismet/engineering-flot/API.md

     mouseY.
 The series on which the search is realised can be specified using seriesFilter function.

- - computeValuePrecision(min, max, direction, options, tickDecimals)
+ - computeValuePrecision(min, max, direction, ticks, tickDecimals)

     Used for determining the the precision for a certain axis.
     If the tickDecimals is specified, the maximum precision